Pedr0x/blog11/about/index.md

 ---
-layout: "aboutLayout.11ty.js"
+layout: aboutLayout.11ty.js
-landingText: "landing-text"
+landingText: landing-text
 ---

-about about about
+about about about content cms